 The CREiGS Mission

-The mission of CREiGS is to train doctoral students, postdoctoral scholars, residents, and faculty from academic institutions across the nation to become methodologically proficient in genome science for clinical research.
-The overall goal of CREiGS is to provide formal applied training with an emphasis on genetic epidemiology, statistical methods, computational tools, and engaging underrepresented populations in genomics research.
-Participants of CREiGS will be able to apply the necessary quantitative, logical, and computational skills to successfully collaborate within clinical and translational, multidisciplinary research teams by fulfilling the following Core Objectives:
+The mission of CREiGS for the proposed renewal application is consistent with the current offering of the course which is to train medical/doctoral students, postdoctoral scholars, residents, and fellows, and faculty from academic institutions across the nation to become methodologically proficient in genome science for clinical research.
+The overall goal of the proposed renewal of CREiGS is to build upon our current focus on genetic epidemiology, statistical methods, computational tools, and facilitating career development by providing formal specialized training in the analysis of scRNA-seq data.
+Similar to the current offering, participants of CREiGS will be able to apply the necessary quantitative, logical, and computational skills to successfully collaborate within clinical and translational, multidisciplinary research teams by fulfilling the following Core Objectives:

-• To develop a solid foundation in genome science necessary to independently carry out small-scale clinical research projects
+• To develop a solid foundation in genome science, especially as it relates to single cell technologies, necessary to independently carry out small-scale clinical research projects.

-• To proficiently apply appropriate statistical methods, machine learning techniques, and computational tools to perform data manipulation and rigorous and reproducible preliminary or intermediate analyses of genetics and genomics data for clinical and translational research.
+• To proficiently apply appropriate statistical methods and computational tools to perform data manipulation and rigorous and reproducible preliminary or intermediate analysis of scRNA-seq datafor clinical and translational research.

-• To accurately interpret the relevant findings from independently conducted clinical research projects in genome science.
+• To accurately interpret the relevant findings from independently conducted scRNA-seq-related clinical research projects in genome science.

-• To evaluate the integrity of genomics data, with respect to how it was collected and analyzed, and identify the major threats to the internal and external validity of the study findings.
+• To evaluate the integrity of scRNA-seq studies, with respect to how the data was collected and analyzed, and identify the major threats to the internal and external validity of the study findings.

-• To effectively communicate important findings from genomic studies independently carried out or in the scientific literature to research collaborators, clinical providers, patients, and community stakeholders.
+• To effectively communicate important findings from scRNA-seq studies independently carried out or in the scientific literature to research collaborators, clinical providers and colleagues, patients, and community stakeholders.

 • To develop optimal communication strategies for successful, multidisciplinary, clinical research collaboration with statisticians, bioinformaticians, genetic epidemiologists, and other experts in genome science.